Environmental and societal responsibility policy

 Through this policy, ENGIE leverages its strengths and businesses to consolidate its position as an international benchmark in sustainability.
 This ambition has led to a variety of actions designed to help its customers meet the new energy challenges of today and promote the Group’s environmental, social and governance commitments.

-The GDF SUEZ Sustainability policy is also reflected in the policies the Group has enacted in other areas.
+The ENGIE Sustainability policy is also reflected in the policies the Group has enacted in other areas.

 The ethics policy establishes the Group’s commitment to act in accordance with its values and in compliance with all laws and regulations wherever it operates.
 The policy has notably led to a governance and oversight system, an Ethics Charter, a set of Practice Guideline of Ethic, and an Integrity Frame of Reference on fraud and corruption prevention.